 On the main facade, you will take in the statues of the greatest composers including Mozart, Beethoven and Verdi.
 Adorning the main entrance are statues of Franz Liszt and Ferenc Erkel, the first director of the opera and the composer of the Hungarian national anthem.

-Succeeding as director of Ferenc Erkel’s opera, Gustav Mahler conductor for 4 years (from 1888 to 1891).
+Succeeding Ferenc Erkel as director of the Opera, Gustav Mahler was also its conductor for four years (1888-1891).

 The interior of the Budapest Opera

-The interior is ery Impressive with gilding and statues at every turn.
+The interior is very impressive with gilding and statues at every turn.
 The rising double main staircase with its red carpet and marble columns is a unique experience.

 The Budapest Opera House can accommodate more than 1,200 listeners.
 Composed of three floors, it boasts one of the best acoustic systems in Europe.